RyanGrieb/Kingdomraiders/README.md

 # Kingdomraiders Client

-A simple 2D rougelike with basic dungeons and monsters.
+A simple browser-based 2D rougelike with basic dungeons and monsters.
 The game doesn't really have and depth, I'm not really sure which direction I should go with it.

+# Setup Instructions
+1. Clone/Downlaod repository & move the folder to a desired location
+2. Using **NodeJS command prompt** cd into the folders directory.
+3. Once in the directory, type **npm install** to install all required dependencies for the project.
+4. To run: type **npm run dev** To compile: type **npm run build**

+# Screenshots

 ## **Menu Screen**
 ![alt text](https://i.gyazo.com/a5f3c585bcb3480f0d42179e2fca3c0b.png)